GriffW/Garmin-Applications/README.md

 In Progress
 -
 - Stopwatch + Timer Version 2.0.0
+	- This update is done from scrach, adding new features and a whole lot of new supported devices
 	- [x] Major Changes Implemented
 	- [x] FR 630 Supported Added
 	- [x] Fenix 3 Series Supported Added
 	- [x] Fenix Chronos/5S Series Supported Added
 	- [ ] Fenix 5/5X Series Supported Added

+- Bike Pace Fields 1.1.0
+	- This update will change the units of the pace based on the device settings

 - Simple Info Face Version 1.2.0
 	- [ ] Connect IQ 2.0 always on hand implmented